k2view-academy/K2View-Academy/articles/99_fabric_infras/02_fabric_environments.md

 This environment should be isolated from the Development and QA environments and should be identical to the Production environment:

 - Fabric servers cluster, identical as possible to the Production environment ***(minimum 3 on each DC)***
-- Windows terminal server for installing and running the Fabric Studio.
+- Windows Terminal Server for installing and running the Fabric Studio.
 Access to this server should be limited to the relevant Admin team only.
 - Access to the Fabric WS (API) via the load balancer (LB).
 - Access to SVN/GIT for version control, limited to relevant users.
 - Source databases, including data that should have the same structure as in the Production environment.